Stop fox hunting – write to the Zug cantonal council

 On 16 June 2026, the hunting commission took note of the SWILD study and decided on three measures:

-In future, the figures on hunting, damage prevention, special kills and fallen game will be analysed in a more consistently separated manner.
-Fox hunting will no longer be proactively promoted; the focus will be placed on the edges of settlements and nature reserves.
+The figures on hunting, damage prevention, special kills and animals found dead will in future be evaluated more consistently and separately.
+Fox hunting will no longer be actively promoted; the focus will be placed on settlement margins and nature reserves.
 The Office for Forest and Wildlife informs the public about the negative effects of feeding wild animals on the fox population.

 What the SWILD study shows

-The most important findings of the 25-page expert report by Dr Claudia Kistler and Dr Fabio Bontadina (SWILD, May 2026):
+The key findings of the 25-page expert report by Dr Claudia Kistler and Dr Fabio Bontadina (SWILD, May 2026):

-Population regulation: Current hunting is not carried out in a coordinated manner across larger regions.
+Population regulation: Current hunting is not coordinated across larger regions.
 Compensation mechanisms – higher fertility, better survival rates, immigration – offset losses.
-There is no reliable evidence that hobby hunting sustainably reduces fox populations.
+There is no robust evidence that hobby hunting sustainably reduces fox populations.

-Rabies: Intensive hunting and den gassing could not stop the rabies epidemic in the 1970s.
-It was only the vaccination campaign from 1978 onwards that brought herd immunity.
+Rabies: Intensive hunting and den gassing were unable to stop the rabies epidemic in the 1970s.
+Only the vaccination campaign from 1978 brought herd immunity.
 Lethal methods can even intensify the spread of the disease, because hunted animals become more mobile.

-Fox tapeworm: In a French study, the prevalence of the fox tapeworm rose from 44 to 55 per cent despite high hunting pressure – because young foxes filling the gaps carry a higher worm burden.
+Fox tapeworm: In a French study, the prevalence of the fox tapeworm rose from 44 to 55 per cent despite high hunting pressure – because young foxes that fill the gaps carry a higher worm burden.

-Livestock: Studies show that losses through fox predation do not depend on the fox density in the surrounding area – but on the quality of the protective measures.
+Livestock: Studies show that losses through fox predation do not depend on the density of foxes in the surrounding area – but on the quality of the protective measures.
 Well-secured fences and guard dogs are more effective than hunting.

 Geneva: Since 1974, only a few problematic animals have been killed by game wardens in the canton of Geneva.
-There were no regulatory kills in the last two years.
+In the past two years there have been no regulatory kills.
 The fox population has not exploded, and the disease situation is no worse than in other cantons.

-Luxembourg: Since the fox hunting ban in 2015, the prevalence of the small fox tapeworm has dropped sharply – from around 40 per cent to below 10 per cent.
+Luxembourg: Since the fox hunting ban of 2015, the prevalence of the small fox tapeworm has fallen sharply – from around 40 per cent to under 10 per cent.
 The opposite of what hunting advocates had feared.

-The official email addresses of the Zug cantonal council members are available on the cantonal website: zg.ch/behoerden/kantonsrat/mitglieder.
+The official email addresses of the Zug Cantonal Council members can be accessed via the cantonal website: zg.ch/behoerden/kantonsrat/mitglieder.
 Das E-Mail-Muster lautet einheitlich vorname.nachname@zg.ch.

 How Pascal Wolf submitted petitions against fox hunting in 12 cantons – and what the authorities made of them.